Darkwolfattano/Portfolio-DarkWolfattano/docs/ControlPanel.md

 ## Robot Follow

 === "About"
-	This feature is to call the robot back to you, after setting it to stay or wonder.
+	This feature is to call the robot back to you, after setting it to stay or wander.
 === "Code Snippet"
 	```lua
 			task.spawn(function()